Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian-social.md

 Do you see Kim Kardashian as just a reality television star?
 Or do you see her as an entrepreneur, a beauty mogul, and a controversial figure?
 Our latest blog post positions Kardashian as a potential archetype of the Enneagram Type 3 - The Achiever​1​.

 Join us as we traverse Kardashian's journey through the lens of an Enneagram Type 3.
-From her drive to achieve, the controversies she's faced, to her ongoing balancing act between the real and the ideal, we've painted a compelling picture of why Kardashian may indeed represent a Type 3 personality​1​.
+From her drive to achieve, the controversies she's faced, to her ongoing balancing act between the real and the ideal, we've painted a picture of why Kardashian may indeed represent a Type 3 personality​1​.

 Intrigued?
 Click here to start reading.
 If you like this, sign up below and join a community that appreciates the in-depth exploration of personalities and perspectives.